Maria Tallchief: Balanchine era

-Balanchine continued to cast Tallchief in important roles.
-In Danses Concertantes, she was part of a jazzy pas de trois created for Mary Ellen Moylan, Nicholas Magallanes, and herself.
-The steps were classical in form, but they were presented in a unique manner.
-"The accent was sharp, the rhythm swinging and modern," she wrote.
-"Performing the steps seemed more like an exercise for pleasure and enjoyment than work.
+Balanchine continued to cast Tallchief in important roles, featuring her in a pas de trois with Mary Ellen Moylan and Nicholas Magallanes in Danses Concertantes.
+The steps were classical in form, but were presented in a unique manner.
+Tallchief wrote: "The accent was sharp, the rhythm swinging and modern," and, "Performing the steps seemed more like an exercise for pleasure and enjoyment than work.
 It was magical."
 In Le Bourgeois Gentilhomme, she had a pas de deux with Yurek Lazowsky.